aryan-chirag/HR-Resume-Filter/Report.md

-📄 Brief Project Report
-Title: AI-Based Resume Analyzer & Shortlisting System
-1. Introduction

-In today’s competitive environment, students often struggle to understand whether their skills and profile match the requirements of a particular job role.
-This project is designed to provide a simple solution to that problem by analyzing a candidate’s profile and giving feedback.

-2. Objective

-The main objective of this project is to:

-Evaluate a candidate’s profile based on skills, CGPA, projects, and internship Simulate a basic hiring system
-Provide suggestions for improvement
-3. Methodology

-The system takes user input such as skills, CGPA, number of projects, internship experience, and desired job role.
-It then compares the user’s skills with the required skills for that role.

-A scoring system is used where:

-Skills contribute 50 marks
-CGPA contributes 20 marks
-Projects contribute 15 marks
-Internship contributes 15 marks

-Based on the total score, the system classifies the candidate and decides whether they are selected or not.

-4. Features
-Role-based analysis
-Skill matching
-Score calculation
-Candidate classification
-Missing skill detection
-Suggestions for improvement
-Alternative role suggestion
-5. Technologies Used
-Python
-Visual Studio Code
-6. Results

-The system successfully analyzes different profiles and provides:

-Score and classification
-Missing skills
-Suggestions for improvement
-Alternative job roles
-7. AI/ML Relevance

-This project uses AI-inspired concepts such as rule-based decision making, feature evaluation, and scoring systems.
-It demonstrates how simple logic can simulate intelligent decision-making.

-8. Conclusion

-This project shows how a basic system can help students evaluate their profiles and understand what they need to improve.
-It can be further enhanced by using real datasets and machine learning models.
+# Project Report
+## AI-Based Resume Analyzer and Shortlisting System

+---

+## 1. Introduction
+In today’s competitive environment, students often find it difficult to understand whether their skills match job requirements.
+This project presents a simple system that analyzes a candidate’s profile and evaluates their suitability for a selected role.

+- Considers skills, CGPA, projects, and internship experience
+- Provides feedback and improvement suggestions

+---

+## 2. Problem Statement
+Students commonly face:

+- Lack of clarity about job requirements
+- Difficulty in evaluating their own skills
+- No clear direction for improvement

+This project aims to:

+- Analyze a candidate’s profile
+- Provide a selection result
+- Suggest areas of improvement

+---

+## 3. Objective

+- Analyze a candidate’s profile using simple logic
+- Simulate a basic hiring system
+- Provide feedback and improvement suggestions
+- Demonstrate AI-inspired decision-making

+---

+## 4. Methodology

+- **User Input:**
+  - Skills
+  - CGPA
+  - Number of projects
+  - Internship experience
+  - Desired job role

+- **Processing:**
+  - Inputs are standardized to avoid mismatches

+- **Skill Matching:**
+  - Compare user skills with required skills
+  - Identify matched and missing skills

+- **Scoring System:**
+  - Skills: 50 marks
+  - CGPA: 20 marks
+  - Projects: 15 marks
+  - Internship: 15 marks

+- **Decision Criteria:**
+  - 80 and above: Strong candidate
+  - 60–79: Average candidate
+  - Below 60: Needs improvement

+- **Suggestions:**
+  - Based on missing skills and profile gaps

+- **Alternative Role:**
+  - Suggested using skill overlap

+---

+## 5. Dataset Description

+- Manually created dataset of common engineering roles
+- Each role includes required skills
+- Designed to simulate real-world hiring scenarios

+---

+## 6. Features

+- Role-based analysis
+- Skill matching and scoring
+- Candidate classification
+- Missing skill detection
+- Suggestions for improvement
+- Alternative role suggestion

+---

+## 7. Technologies Used

+- Python
+- Visual Studio Code

+---

+## 8. Implementation

+- Uses basic Python concepts
+- Conditional statements (if-else)
+- Loops
+- Lists and dictionaries
+- Set operations
+- No external libraries used

+---

+## 9. Results

+The system can:

+- Evaluate different profiles
+- Identify missing skills
+- Provide suggestions
+- Recommend alternative roles

+---

+## 10. AI/ML Relevance

+- Rule-based decision making
+- Feature-based evaluation
+- Recommendation system logic
+- Simulates basic AI behavior using simple logic

+---

+## 11. Advantages

+- Easy to use
+- Simple implementation
+- Provides clear feedback

+---

+## 12. Limitations

+- Uses a manually created dataset
+- Limited to predefined roles
+- No advanced machine learning models

+---

+## 13. Future Improvements

+- Use real datasets
+- Integrate machine learning models
+- Build a graphical interface
+- Allow resume file input

+---

+## 14. Conclusion

+This project demonstrates how a simple system can analyze a candidate’s profile and provide useful feedback.
+It highlights the importance of skills and experience in job selection and shows how basic AI-inspired logic can be applied to solve practical problems.